RizkyRamadhan-Xpsx/Shootergame/README.md

 # Shootergame
 A Shooter Game
-This is a little _Muni shooter game._
+This is a little _Mini shooter game._